realumhelp/Creality-K1-and-K1-Max_wiki/Calibrate-Extruder.md

 - Then replace the new value in the `printer.cfg` file by rounding the new `rotation_distance` to three decimal places.

+- You can now retract filament and replace your PTFE tube in its place, your extruder is calibrated.

 <br />

 ## Example